PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

   - **Enable Mobile** - enables the Mobile view for the module.
   - **Disable Mobile** - disables the Mobile view for the module.

 Once one of the functions are executed, the CTA button transforms to spinning loader.
-After the loader finishes the process, the green success notification will prompt in the top-right side of UI, with the message _{function name} action on module relatedproductspremium succeeded._
+After the loader finishes the process, the green success notification will prompt in the top-right side of UI, with the message _{function name} action on module {module name} succeeded._

 ## Read More pop-up